filipocs/Python-Games/README.md

 # Python Games
- Games created in Python programming language
+ Games created in Python programming language.
+These games are basic just for exercise.